Variant Angina: Heart Spasms

 How Is Variant Angina Diagnosed?

-- Electrocardiogram (EKG)—To record the electrical activity of your heart.
-This test can identify heart rhythm problems and damage to your heart caused by a previous heart attack.
+ECG—To record the electrical activity of your heart.
+If done during an attack, it may show changes due to low blood flow to the heart.
+This test may also identify heart rhythm problems and damage to your heart caused by a previous heart attack.

 - Blood tests—To look for cholesterol, blood glucose, and inflammatory marker levels.
 Testing for the presence/quantity of heart muscle enzymes in the blood may indicate heart muscle damage.